svj-aventador/xrpl-dev-portal/content/_snippets/post-rippled-install.md

     $ /opt/ripple/bin/rippled server_info
 {% endif %}

-For more information about communicating with your `rippled` server using the rippled APIs, see the [rippled API reference](rippled-api.html).
+For more information about communicating with your `rippled` server using the rippled APIs, see the [SGY API Reference](rippled-api.html).

 Once you have your stock `rippled` server running, you may want to consider running it as a validating server.
 For information about validating servers and why you might want to run one, see [Run rippled as a Validator](run-rippled-as-a-validator.html).